open-mmlab/mmdetection/docs/en/tutorials/semi_det.md

 # Tutorial 14: Semi-supervised Object Detection

-Semi supervised target detection uses both labeled data and unlabeled data for training.
-On the one hand, it can reduce the dependence of the model on the number of detection frames, and on the other hand, it can further improve the model by using a large number of unlabeled dataThe process of semi-supervised object detection is as below:
+Semi-supervised object detection uses both labeled data and unlabeled data for training.
+It not only reduces the annotation burden for training high-performance object detectors but also further improves the object detector by using a large number of unlabeled data.

 - [Prepare and split dataset](#Prepare-and-split-dataset)
 - [Configure multi-branch pipeline](#Configure-multi-branch-pipeline)